 Pixhawk 2.4.8 flight controller running MAVLink, Jetson Orin Nano (8GB) for AI, RPi HQ Camera (12.3MP, 50-60 FPS at 1080p).
 Dual battery system — 12S 16Ah 60C for propulsion, separate 3S 4.2Ah for avionics — with DC-DC converters for clean power.

-The vision pipeline has three layers.
-YOLOv11m handles initial detection — we benchmarked it against SSD and Faster R-CNN, and it gave the best balance of accuracy (51.5% mAP) and speed on the Jetson's GPU.
+Initial detection — benchmarked against SSD and Faster R-CNN.
+Best balance of accuracy (51.5% mAP) and speed on the Jetson's GPU.

-ByteTrack handles frame-to-frame object tracking.
-We tested SORT and DeepSORT too, but ByteTrack beat them on both FPS and ID switch rate — critical when you're tracking a rival UAV during high-speed maneuvers.
+Frame-to-frame multi-object tracking.
+Beat SORT and DeepSORT on both FPS and ID-switch rate — critical when a rival UAV is mid-maneuver.

-PID controllers translate angular differences between the UAV heading and the target position into real-time flight commands — approach, lock, or break.
+Translates angular delta between UAV heading and target position into real-time flight commands — approach, lock, or break.

-This project covers autonomous navigation, real-time computer vision, cryptographic communications, aerodynamic design, embedded AI, and now variable geometry — all for a competitive combat scenario.
+Autonomous navigation, real-time computer vision, cryptographic comms, aerodynamic design, embedded AI, and now variable geometry — all for a competitive combat scenario.
+If you want to dig into the technical details, get in touch.